Displaying Interactive Graph 🚧

 Performance

-I started using svg as any example suggest, but ChatGPT suggest to move to canvas for better performance.
+I started using svg as any example suggest, but ChatGPT suggest to move to canvas for better display performance (this is what is tested in this page).

 Better rendering